agenium-scale/boost.simd/doc/QuickStart.md

 \notebox{Visual Studio provides a `\Gv` settings that enables a special calling convention called `__vectorcall` that try to use SIMD registers when passing SIMD values as function parameters.
-Its effect in conjunction with Boost.SIMD depends on the code.
+Its effect in conjunction with @projectname depends on the code.
 Feel free to try it and use it if it improves your performances.}

 @section next What's Next ?